-The LRC has three subscription databases: the EBSCO Academic e-book collection; the EBSCO Community College e-book database, and the EBSCO periodical databases.
+The LRC has three subscriptions to databases: the EBSCO Academic e-book collection; the EBSCO Community College e-book database, and the EBSCO periodical databases.
 These databases, together with the print collection, provide sufficient depth and variety for the LRC's collection.
 The academic e-book collection subscription database has more than 135,000 e-books that vary in their depth, variety, quantity, and currency.
 The community college e-book database has e-books specifically designed to cover career and technical education topics.
 Both e-book databases are the core of the library's collection.
 The databases cover a wide range of academic subjects.
-Some e-books are more basic, but there are other e-books that cover a subject in depth.
+Some ebooks are more basic, but there are other e-books that cover a subject in more depth.
 This is important because students have a range of reading levels.
+The EBSCO periodical databases offer 40 separate databases including scholarly journals, magazines, newspapers and other periodicals.

-Information on GCC's student services can be found in the Error!
-Hyperlink reference not valid., pp. 13-18.
+Information on GCC's student services can be found in the 2016-2017 College Catalog, pages 13-18.
 Services include assessment and counseling, career advisement and guidance, academic advisement, accommodative services, student health services, financial aid, Center for Student Involvement, Project Aim, student government, and LRC.
 The College focuses the availability of tutoring services on math and English courses.
 Tutoring is offered through Project Aim for students in that program.
-Like other open admission community colleges, students may need to take developmental math and English classes to reach their educational goals.